Finetuning CLIP to Reason about Pairwise Differences: Related Works

 \section{Related Works}

 \paragraph{VLMs and Prompting} With the advent of VLMs such as CLIP \citep{radford2021learning} and ALIGN \citep{jia2021scaling}, a large body of work has studied ways to use these models.
 A main class of methods is prompting, which is a parameter-efficient technique to define classifiers given informative natural language descriptions of the classes of interest \citep{zhou2022learning}.
-Some approaches leverage LLMs to extract additional information about classes instead of prompts that only use the class name, which achieves stronger performance and is perhaps more interpretable \citep{menon2022visual, esfandiarpoor:arxiv23}.
+Some approaches leverage LLMs to extract additional information about classes instead of prompts that only use the class name, which achieves stronger performance and is perhaps more interpretable \citep{menon2022visual, esfandiarpoorfollow}.
 Other approaches have learned these language descriptions both in continuous \citep{li2021prefix} and discrete settings \citep{wen2023hard, akinwande2023understanding}.
 Other recent work looks to extract particular concepts from pretrained models in a zeroshot fashion, with the goal of achieving more robust representations \citep{adila2023zero}.
 Some works attempts to use VLMs to generate captions for images \citep{mokady2021clipcap} or the difference between images \citep{yao2022image}.
-Finally, an alternative class of VLMs is built from LLMs that are endowed with visual reasoning abilities through visual instruction tuning \citep{liu2024visual}.
-Our work is fundamentally different as it uses the reasoning abilities of LLMs to improve the geometry of \textit{CLIP embeddings}, rather than build our VLM directly from a LLM. \\
+Finally, an alternative class of VLMs is built from LLMs through visual instruction tuning \citep{liu2024visual}.
+Our work is fundamentally different as it uses the reasoning abilities of LLMs to improve the geometry of \textit{CLIP embeddings}. \\